Puppies are cute. Your new puppy is, obviously, the cutest.

 Basic Puppy Training

-- Be prompt.
 Only punish a behavior if you catch your puppy in the act.
-A naughty puppy that has chewed through the screen door won’t understand that he is being punished for this when you reprimand him ten minutes later.
+A bad puppy that has chewed through the screen door won’t understand that he is being punished for this when you reprimand him ten minutes later.

 Furthermore, experts are beginning to discourage the use of positive punishments such as collar jerks and electrical fences because of the failure of these methods to bring about long-term behavioral change.

-- Don’t stare down, drag, or hold down your puppy.
 Behavior meant to threaten will teach your dog to fear or challenge you, and physical manipulation prompts her to defend herself.
-Neither path produces the outcome you desire, and even if these methods bring your puppy to submissiveness now, they could lead to pent up aggression which can manifest itself later.
+Neither path produces the outcome you desire, and even if these methods bring your puppy to submissiveness now, they could lead to pent-up aggression which can manifest itself later.

 Jumping on or nibbling people, barking inappropriately, peeing or pooping indoors, and chewing on furniture or other household objects are just a few of the puppy problems you’re familiar with as a puppy parent (or can expect to be).
 This is one part of puppy parenting that can easily be more frustrating than fun.
 Here are a few of the most common problems experienced by new puppy parents like you, and what to do about them:

 Barking, whining, and other forms of vocalization are natural for dogs, and especially for puppies.
 However, excessive barking is both annoying and inappropriate.
 Like toddlers, dogs vocalize to communicate a variety of messages.
 When addressing vocalization, consider first the likely reason, and then choose your response accordingly.